diku-dk/futhark-book/introduction.rst

 concurrency.
 By *concurrency*, we refer to programming language controls for coordinating work done by multiple virtual processes.
-Such processes may in principle run on the same physical processor (using for instance time sharing) or they may run on multiple processors.
+Such processes may in principle run on the same physical processor (using for instance time slicing) or they may run on multiple processors.
 Controlling the communication and dependencies between multiple processes turns out to be immensely difficult and programmers need to deal with problems such as unforeseen non-determinism and dead-locks, collectively named *race